brikchik/rdstego/README.md

 # rdstego
 Video steganography tool.
-Works under Windows OS (can work in Linux with WINE package)

-Hides/extracts data into/from *.MP4 videos
+Can transform any video supported by FFmpeg to MP4 (video -> MP4 video file [H264/MP3]) Hides/extracts data into/from *.MP4 videos

-Uses Achmad Zaenuri's mp3stegz algorithm for audio processing

 requirements:
 1. FFmpeg